MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 4 Create and configure an Azure load balancer.md

 # M04-Unit 4 Create and configure an Azure load balancer

+## Exercise scenario

 In this exercise, you will create an internal load balancer for the fictional Contoso Ltd organization.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20and%20configure%20an%20Azure%20load%20balancer)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-#### Estimated time: 60 minutes (includes ~45 minutes deployment waiting time)
+### Estimated time: 60 minutes (includes ~45 minutes deployment waiting time)

 The steps to create an internal load balancer, are very similar to those you have already learned about in this module, to create a public load balancer.
 The key difference is that with a public load balancer the front end is accessed via a public IP address, and you test connectivity from a host which is located outside your virtual network; whereas, with an internal load balancer, the front end is a private IP address inside your virtual network, and you test connectivity from a host inside the same network.